braydenkovarsky/braydenkovarsky/README.md

 * **Infrastructure:** Specialized in Active Directory (GPO), OS deployment, and 99%+ uptime management.
 * **Security:** Proficient in IAM, encryption protocols, and network topology hardening.
-* **Automation:** Utilizing Python and Bash to optimize technical operations and organizational workflows.
+* **Automation:** Leveraging Python and Bash to optimize technical operations and organizational workflows.

 ---